nevinxie/privateBlockChain/README.md

 ## Testing

 To test code:
+0：Remove ./chaindata folder so that the block chain can be built from scratch(data persistent is support, while expect test result had been defined with empty folder)
 1: Open a command prompt or shell terminal after install node.js.
 2: Enter a node session, also known as REPL (Read-Evaluate-Print-Loop).
 ```